-Now go to the platform web admin page to check if there is a new pending CSR request.
+Now go to master admin page to check if there is a new pending CSR request.
 You will see a "PENDING" request from "central.central.platform.agent"

 Approve the CSR request to allow authenticated SSL based connection to the "central" instance.